bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

 So lets see what comes out of our bold move ... hmm as we can see we got more informations now (*^▽^*) .
 When we check the Number of the Registrant it matches the beginning of the format of the flag and :boom: we got the intel.
 Luckely we did not had to form an alliance for this Story/journey and were able to close the Epic and return to our guild to enjoy our story with our fellers.
 Back at the tavern we realized we brought value in the world and crossed our next step:
 - [x] Figure out what to do

 Happily we ordered

 - [x] Drink something :tada:

 and listen to our favorite spotify model while we wait for our next story to sprint/chase after.
+P.S: We could also make an Offer on namecheap which probably none could have declined.

 # The Introduction